 You can toggle the view by choosing the respective buttons at the top of the design interface.
 Choosing a mobile view, you’ll be able to see and edit its mobile layout.

 Unlike Shopify, Volusion doesn’t offer you access to editing your mobile website.
 However, all templates are optimized for mobile use.

 Overall, both platforms offer automatic optimization.
 Still, I prefer the Shopify mobile platform because it allows you to view and edit your mobile website.
 With Volusion, you simply have to trust that the website is properly optimized when you make changes or additions.

 The primary purpose of using Volusion or Shopify is setting up an online store and successfully maintaining it.
+So, I made sure to compare Shopify vs Volusion properly here.
 Both platforms have extensive eCommerce features allowing to exhibit products, process payments, automate shipping, display reviews, and more.

 As for specific needs, you can add third-party eCommerce tools for both services.

 Shopify’s extensive store management tools make a long list.
 It can even leave first-time users feeling overwhelmed.
 But that is no way a bad thing – all those options in the menu help you host products, track inventory, add discounts, and more.

 Most of the store management features are found on the left-hand-side menu of your main control panel.
 If you click on the ‘Products’ tab, you can add new products to your store.
 You can also categorize them, add images, group them into collections, and more.

 Under the same ‘Products’ tab, you can also manage collections, track inventory, and issue gift cards.
 If you’re trying to find current or past orders, head to the ‘Orders’ tab, where you can view all orders and track abandoned checkouts.

 The ‘Discounts’ tab will lead to promotional codes.
 You can choose to create codes for various purposes or simply create automatic discounts that are offered to all visitors.